Mitchell Jackson: Acclaimed author and novelist Mitchell Jackson won the 2021 Pulitzer Prize in Feature

 Wanda Lloyd: Trailblazing journalist Wanda Lloyd, who grew up under Jim Crow segregation laws,

-became one of the first African-American women to hold a top editor position in a
+became one of the first African-American women to hold a top editor position at a

-mainstream newspaper when she became executive editor of the Montgomery Advertiser.
-A leader in promoting diversity in the industry and more accurate news coverage of
+mainstream newspaper when she became executive editor of the Montgomery (Ala.)
+Advertiser.
+A leader in promoting diversity in the news industry and accurate news coverage

 story about the event, Veteran black journalist Lloyd urges MTSU media students to find ‘fire in the belly’.

-Simon Tam of The Slants: Simon Tam, the founder of the Asian-American band The Slants, had no idea when he
+Simon Tam of The Slants: Simon Tam, the founder of Asian-American band The Slants, had no idea when he named

-named his band -- as a way to defuse the slur -- that one day he would be before the
+his band — as a way to defuse the slur — that one day he would be before the Supreme

 in Matal v.
 Tam in 2017.
 See an interview with Tam while he was on campus.
 Sept.
 24, 2019.